P1Analytics/Thesis/README.md

     That is the crucial requisition for processing the sensor data

-    Flink also has [connector for Cassandra as data sink](https://ci.apache.org/projects/flink/flink-docs-release-1.2/dev/connectors/index.html)
+    Flink also has [connector for Cassandra as data sink](https://ci.apache.org/projects/flink/flink-docs-release-1.2/dev/connectors/index.html) and we can customize for connecting Cassandra as batch data source.

 2. __Cassandra__